watz0n/learn-rv32i-asap/README.md

 The memory system is implemented by Chisel3 Mem() module, it has lower memory region start from `0x00000000` for unit-test, and higher memory region start from `0x80000000` for `riscv-fesvr` entry point.
 Each memory region has `0x10000` bytes capacity.
 But the memory can't be allocated too much.
 If it's over 1MBs(`0x100000`), Verilator emulator would crash from OS memory barrier.
 And I think the solution would like [Sodor Project](https://github.com/librecores/riscv-sodor) to declare a memory in Verilog from BlackBox.

 If you wish to have more fundamental learning material, like how to use Chisel3, please refer [learn-chisel3-gcd](https://github.com/watz0n/learn-chisel3-gcd).
-If you feel current project is messy and need a clean start point, please refer [learn-rv32i-unittest-alu](https://github.com/watz0n/learn-rv32i-unittest-alu).
+If you feel the current project is messy and need a clean starting point, please refer [learn-rv32i-unittest-alu](https://github.com/watz0n/learn-rv32i-unittest-alu).

 Adhere, we are focus how to build RV32I emulator and use unit-test in this repo.
-If you are interested to know how I implement this project from scratch and handle the Chisel3 error in detail, please reference [my development notes](https://watz0n.github.io/blog/en-post/2018/01/10/learn-rv32i-series-en.html).
+If you are interested to know how I implement this project from scratch and handle the Chisel3 error in detail, please refer [my development notes](https://watz0n.github.io/blog/en-post/2018/01/10/learn-rv32i-series-en.html).
 But it would be under-construction before the documents for learn-chisel3-gcd and learn-rv32i-unittest-alu are ready.

 Setup Chisel3 Build Environment
 ===